laminas/laminas-di/doc/book/definitions.md

 # Dependency Definitions

-Definitions are what zend-di uses to understand the structure of the code it is attempting to wire.
-This means that if you've written non-ambiguous, clear and concise code, zend-di has a very good chance of understanding how to wire things up without much added complexity.
+Definitions are what laminas-di uses to understand the structure of the code it is attempting to wire.
+This means that if you've written non-ambiguous, clear and concise code, laminas-di has a very good chance of understanding how to wire things up without much added complexity.

 ## DefinitionList

-Definitions are introduced to the `Zend\Di\Di` object through a definition list implemented as `Zend\Di\DefinitionList` (which extends `SplDoublyLinkedList`).
+Definitions are introduced to the `Laminas\Di\Di` object through a definition list implemented as `Laminas\Di\DefinitionList` (which extends `SplDoublyLinkedList`).
 Order is important.
 Definitions in the front of the list will be consulted on a class before definitions at the end of the list.